Market Neutral Definition

 Market Neutral is an investment strategy or portfolio management technique in which an investor seeks to negate (i.e. nullify) some form of market risk or volatility, by taking long and short positions in various stocks to increase his return on investment which is achieved by gaining from increasing as well as decreasing prices from one or more than one markets.

 - The volatility of stock means the movement of the stock during the trade period.
 So, no movement means no volatility.
 Market Neutral strategy plays around the volatility.
 The basic objective is to reduce risk and not volatility.
-In fact, traders love volatility and there is the risk-loving world for traders or arbitragers.
+In fact, traders love volatility, and there is a risk-loving world for traders or arbitragers.